moazin/gsoc-proposal/proposal.md

 ### Adding Support from XML, YAML, MDX, TOML, ProtoBuf to GraphiQL

 This package, lets name it _GraphiQLHuc (Huc is latin word, meaning anywhere)_, will allow developers to check with XML, YAML, MDX, TOML, ProtoBuf as well as JSON result.

-Currently GraphiQL is using CodeMirror but it is shifting to Monaco Editor.
+**My plan to accompalish this Task**

+First, I will start with adding XML support to new GraphiQL which will have Monaco Editor.

 ### Test Project